-The course includes alignment with the New Ohio Operating Standards for Identifying and Serving Students Who Are Gifted (Effective July 1, 2017), especially the competencies in bold below:
+The New Ohio Operating Standards for Identifying and Serving Students Who Are Gifted (Effective July 1, 2017) stipulate that:

-(b) A general education teacher who is designated as the provider of gifted services shall: (i) Receive specialized training in gifted education as documented and monitored by the district on the teacher's Individual Professional Development Plan (IPDP) or other methods as determined by the department in order to meet the following competencies:

-(a) The ability to differentiate instruction based on a student's readiness, knowledge and skill level, including using accelerated content, complexity, depth, challenge, creativity and abstractness;

-(b) The ability to select, adapt, or create a variety of differentiated curricula that incorporate advanced, conceptually challenging, in-depth, distinctive and complex content;

-(c) The ability to provide an extension or replacement of the general education curricula, to modify the learning process through strategies such as curriculum compacting, and to select alternative assignments and projects based on individual student needs

-(d) The ability to understand the social and emotional needs of students who are gifted and to address the impact of those needs on student learning; (e) The ability to recognize and respond to characteristics and needs of students from traditionally underrepresented populations who are gifted and create safe and culturally responsive learning environments;

-(f) The ability to use data from a variety of sources to measure and monitor the growth of students who are gifted;
+- (b) A general education teacher who is designated as the provider of gifted services shall: - (i) Receive specialized training in gifted education as documented and monitored by the district on the teacher's Individual Professional Development Plan (IPDP) or other methods as determined by the department in order to meet the following competencies: - (a) The ability to differentiate instruction based on a student's readiness, knowledge and skill level, including using accelerated content, complexity, depth, challenge, creativity and abstractness; - (b) The ability to select, adapt, or create a variety of differentiated curricula that incorporate advanced, conceptually challenging, in-depth, distinctive and complex content; - (c) The ability to provide an extension or replacement of the general education curricula, to modify the learning process through strategies such as curriculum compacting, and to select alternative assignments and projects based on individual student needs; - (d) The ability to understand the social and emotional needs of students who are gifted and to address the impact of those needs on student learning; (e) The ability to recognize and respond to characteristics and needs of students from traditionally underrepresented populations who are gifted and create safe and culturally responsive learning environments; - (e) The ability to use data from a variety of sources to measure and monitor the growth of students who are gifted;

-(g) The ability to select, use, and interpret technically sound formal and informal assessments for the purpose of academic decision making; and (h) The ability to participate in the development of the Written Education Plan.

-(ii) Participate in ongoing professional development related to gifted education as documented on the Individual Professional Development Plan (IPDP), or other methods as determined by the department, from an educator who holds licensure or endorsement in gifted education, a graduate degree in gifted education, or is a state or national presenter in gifted education.
-Professional development covering the competencies listed in (D)(8)(b)(i)(a) - (h) must include at least 30 clock hours during the first year, at least 30 clock hours during the second year, and additional clock hours each year thereafter as determined by the district.
-Any documented clock hours earned in the 24 months prior to the adoption of this rule shall count toward this requirement; and

-(iii) Receive ongoing support in curriculum development and instruction from an educator who holds licensure or endorsement in gifted education.
+- (f) The ability to select, use, and interpret technically sound formal and informal assessments for the purpose of academic decision making; and - (g) The ability to participate in the development of the Written Education Plan. - (ii) Participate in ongoing professional development related to gifted education as documented on the Individual Professional Development Plan (IPDP), or other methods as determined by the department, from an educator who holds licensure or endorsement in gifted education, a graduate degree in gifted education, or is a state or national presenter in gifted education.
+Professional development covering the competencies listed in (D)(8)(b)(i)(a) (h) must include at least 30 clock hours during the first year, at least 30 clock hours during the second year, and additional clock hours each year thereafter as determined by the district.
+Any documented clock hours earned in the 24 months prior to the adoption of this rule shall count toward this requirement; and - (iii) Receive ongoing support in curriculum development and instruction from an educator who holds licensure or endorsement in gifted education.

-This course can count for 45 contact hours of gifted PD.
-The readings allow the graduate education student the opportunity to explore the competencies in bold above, align them with their own current and growing philosophy of gifted education, and consider their impact on teaching and learning.
+This course provides readings and activities competencies in the foundation of all the above competencies, especially (d) and can count for 45 contact hours of gifted PD.
+The readings allow the graduate education student the opportunity to explore the competencies, align them with their own current and growing philosophy of gifted education, and consider their impact on teaching and learning.

-Course and field/clinical experience objectives (including knowledge, skills, and dispositions): A Pre- and Post-test of these objectives appears on Blackboard.
-Students are invited to selfassess at the beginning and end of this course to determine personal and professional growth.
+Course and field/clinical experience objectives (including knowledge, skills, and dispositions):